 When Is Swelling Indicative Of A Medical Intervention?

-Mild swelling around ankles, face or fingers is normal but medical intervention is required if following conditions are noticed:
+Mild swelling around ankles, face or fingers is normal during pregnancy.
+However,medical intervention is required if the following conditions are noticed:

-- If swelling is more in hands and wrist as it can be indicative of carpal tunnel syndrome where the nerves of the arm are compressed by the swelling
+The swelling is more in hands and wrist.
+This can be indication of carpal tunnel syndrome where the nerves of the arm are compressed by the swelling

-- Pregnancy swelling often becomes worse few days prior to onset of labor pains.
-The swelling subsides after birth.
-The body expels all the extra tissues, fluid and blood vessels that were required for the proper development of your baby.
-After birth they are of no use and so are eliminated form your body
+Pregnancy swelling often becomes worse few days prior to onset of labor pains.
+Swelling usually subsides after birth.
+Body expels all the extra tissues, fluid and blood vessels that were required for the proper development of your baby.
+After birth they are of no use and so are eliminated from your body

 Swollen, Painful Hands During Pregnancy